jospete/BackgroundTaskRunner/README.md

 Likewise, the executable will be stopped when the computer is unlocked, or when the screensaver stops.

 Direct download for the release executable can be found [here](https://github.com/jospete/BackgroundTaskRunner/blob/master/Release/BackgroundTaskRunner.exe)

+### Tips

+- Once you've entered a valid "exe" or "bat" path into the "Executable" box, you can test the runner by pressing the "Start" and "Stop" buttons.
+- If the runner becomes slow to respond, try clearing the logs and hitting the "Stop" button to make sure there's no lingering funk.
+- Un-checking "Stop on Awake" will allow a process to keep running when your computer wakes up.
+This is useful if you want to check the history of the running app before closing it.